pichim/PES_Board/docs/markdown/line_follower.md

 To start using the ``LineFollower`` driver, the initial step in the ***main.cpp*** file is to create the ``LineFollower`` object and specify the pins to which the object will be assigned.

 To set up the module in the main function, it's necessary that you define two DC motor objects.
-To do so, please see the instructions provided in [DC Motor](dc_motor.md).
+To do so, please see the instructions provided in [Tutorial DC Motor](dc_motor.md).
 Code snippets that should be placed in the correct places:

 ```cpp
 #include "DCMotor.h"